CoreyCole/chat_gpt_rs/README.md

-# Leptos ChatGPT based on Hacker News Example with Axum
+# Leptos ChatGPT

-This example creates a basic clone of the Hacker News site.
+This example creates a basic clone of ChatGPT site.
 It showcases Leptos' ability to create both a client-side rendered app, and a server side rendered app with hydration, in a single repository.
-This repo differs from the main Hacker News example by using Axum as it's server.

 ## Client Side Rendering
 To run it as a Client Side App, you can issue  `trunk serve --open` in the root.
 This will build the entire